elyra-ai/elyra/docs/source/getting_started/overview.md

 It simplifies the task of running notebooks interactively on cloud machines, seamlessly leveraging the power of cloud-based resources such as GPUs and TPUs.

-#### Python script execution support
+#### Python and R scripts execution support

-Elyra contributes a Python script editor, which can take advantage of the **Hybrid Runtime Support** enabling users to locally edit scripts and execute them against local or cloud-based resources seamlessly.
+Elyra contributes a Script editor with support for Python and R files, which can take advantage of the **Hybrid Runtime Support** enabling users to locally edit scripts and execute them against local or cloud-based resources seamlessly.

 ![Enhanced Python Support](../images/python-editor.png)

-For information on how to use the Python editor refer to the [_Enhanced Python Support_ topic](../user_guide/enhanced-python-support) in the User Guide.
+For information on how to use the Script editor refer to the [_Enhanced Script Support_ topic](../user_guide/enhanced-script-support) in the User Guide.

-The Python editor feature can optionally be [installed as a stand-alone extension](installation).
+The Script editor feature can optionally be [installed as a stand-alone extension](installation).

 #### Version control using git integration